micosmogames/toolbox/ticker/md/aframe-ticker.md

 Export | Description
 -------- | -----------
 createProcess(onTick[,&nbsp;ticker]) | Returns a new Ticker process that has a default Ticker of *DefaultTicker* if the *ticker* parameter has not been provided.
 The *onTick* parameter is the process function.
 All function types are supported.
 See [RETURN-CODES](./ticker.md#RETURN-CODES) for a list of codes that can be returned from the *onTick* function.
 The *ticker* parameter can be either and actual *ticker* object, an entity element object or a selector identifying a specific entity element.
-A *locateTicker* method is used to resolve an entity element specification.
+A *tryLocateTicker* method is used to resolve an entity element specification.
 The resolved ticker is assigned as the processes default ticker.
-See [Configuration:locateTicker](#CONFIGURATION-OBJECT) for more details.The process is not started. createProcess(cfg) | As per above except the Ticker process is defined by a configuration object.
+See [Configuration:tryLocateTicker](#CONFIGURATION-OBJECT) for more details.The process is not started. createProcess(cfg) | As per above except the Ticker process is defined by a configuration object.
 See [CONFIGURATION-OBJECT](#CONFIGURATION-OBJECT) for more detail. startProcess(onTick[,&nbsp;ticker]) | Returns a new Ticker process that has been started on the *DefaultTicker* if the *ticker* parameter has not been provided.
 The *onTick* parameter is the process function.
 All function types are supported.
 See [RETURN-CODES](./ticker.md#RETURN-CODES) for a list of codes that can be returned from the *onTick* function.
 The *ticker* parameter can be either and actual *ticker* object, an entity element object or a selector identifying a specific entity element.
-A *locateTicker* method is used to resolve an entity element specification.
+A *tryLocateTicker* method is used to resolve an entity element specification.
 The resolved ticker is assigned as the processes default ticker.
-See [Configuration:locateTicker](#CONFIGURATION-OBJECT) for more details.The process is started. startProcess(cfg) | As per above except the Ticker process is defined by a configuration object.
+See [Configuration:tryLocateTocker](#CONFIGURATION-OBJECT) for more details.The process is started. startProcess(cfg) | As per above except the Ticker process is defined by a configuration object.
 See [CONFIGURATION-OBJECT](#CONFIGURATION-OBJECT) for more detail.

 ##### METHODS & PROPERTIES